SPARQL

 - Triple: Subject - Predicate - Object

-- Blank Node: Anonymous resource without a URI
+rdf:langString - Blank Node: Anonymous resource scoped to a document/store

 turtle